Search and Book Flights to Japan

 Top Attractions in Japan

 Standing at 3,776 metres, Mount Fuji is the highest peak in Japan.
 It's so tall that the active volcano can be seen in Tokyo more than 100 kilometres away.
-Situated inside Fuji-Hakone-Izu National Park, it's one of the country's most popular attractions with over a million people climbing the mountain each year.
-Its near perfect symmetrical cone has inspired Japanese artists and writers for centuries.
+Situated inside Fuji-Hakone-Izu National Park, it's one of the most popular attractions with visitors travelling on flights to Japan; more than one million people climb the mountain every year.
+The mountain’s near perfect symmetrical cone has inspired Japanese artists and writers for centuries.
 In 2013, it was officially recognised by UNESCO as a sacred place and source of artistic inspiration.
-Whether you choose to attempt the three to eight-hour ascent or admire it from below, Mount Fuji is a sight that deserves a spot on any Japan itinerary.
+Whether you choose to attempt the three to eight-hour ascent or admire it from below, Mount Fuji is a sight that deserves a spot on the itinerary of anyone headed away with cheap flights to Japan.

 Osaka Castle Park

 In 1586, Toyotomi Hideyoshi, a famous warrior and politician, built the Osaka Castle.
 During its heyday, it was the most important fortress in the country and played a huge role in unifying Japan.
-Today, it attracts history buffs from all over who want to marvel at its architectural design and learn more about Japan's past.
+Today, it attracts history buffs from all over (and who have all snapped up cheap flights to Japan) who want to marvel at its architectural design and learn more about Japan's past.
 Besides the castle, there are other important sights to see inside the park.
-The Japanese government has designated 13 structures as important cultural assets such as the Ote-mon Gate and Kin Meisui Well.
+The Japanese government has designated 13 structures as important cultural assets, such as the Ote-mon Gate and Kin Meisui Well.
 You can also visit the Hokoku Shrine or spend some time wandering around the lush urban oasis of the Nishinomaru garden.

 Tokyo Imperial Palace

 Tokyo's most famous landmark is the Imperial Palace.
 Surrounded by traditional 17th-century Japanese gardens, it's the official residence of the Imperial family.
 Don't give this place a skip because the majority of the palace is closed off to the public.
 There is plenty to see here by strolling through the castle grounds.
-Visit the Nijubashi Bridge, famous for its watery reflection or spend an afternoon in the East Higashi-Gyoen Garden.
+Visit the Nijubashi Bridge, famous for its watery reflection, or spend an afternoon in the East Higashi-Gyoen Garden.
 It's one of the few areas open to the public and covers an area of 210,000 square metres.
-If you're dying to see more of the palace, plan your visit around the 2nd of January or 23rd of December.
-During these two occasions, you'll be allowed to enter the inner palace grounds and even catch a glimpse of the Imperial Family.
+If you're keen to see more of the palace thanks to your airfare to Japan, plan your visit around the January 2 or December 23.
+During these two occasions, you'll be allowed to enter the inner palace grounds and perhaps even catch a glimpse of the Imperial Family.

 The Island Shrine of Itsukushima

-Dating back to the eighth century, a visit to the UNESCO Itsukushima Shrine is a must if you find yourself near Hiroshima.
+Dating back to the eighth century, a visit to the UNESCO Itsukushima Shrine is a must if you find yourself near Hiroshima once your flights to Japan have touched down.
 Located just off the mainland, the island is famous around the world for its Great Floating Gate.
 During high tide, the Shinto temples dedicated to the daughters of Susanoo, the wind god, give off the illusion of floating on water.
 Visitors from all over flock to the island to witness this architectural wonder, but it's not all the island offers.
 Before leaving, explore the grounds home to wild deer and stay for the traditional dances held on the shrine's stage.

 Jigokudani Monkey Park

-Jigokudani, commonly known as Hell's Valley is surrounded by freezing forests, cliffs and bubbling hot springs.
-But besides its natural beauty, the park is well-known for its population of wild Snow Monkeys.
+Jigokudani, commonly known as Hell's Valley, is surrounded by freezing forests, cliffs and bubbling hot springs.
+But besides its natural beauty, the park is well-known for its population of wild Japanese macaque or snow monkey.
 During the winter, the Japanese macaque monkeys descend from the forests to spend the day bathing in the warm hot springs.
-While the park is open all year round, the best time to visit the monkeys is from January to February when the area is covered in snow.
-But with temperatures dropping as low as -15°C during these winter months, make sure you pack enough warm clothes for your visit.
+While the park is open all year round, the best time to see the monkeys is from January to February when the area is covered in snow.
+But with temperatures dropping as low as -15°C during these winter months, make sure you don’t leave on flights to Japan without packing enough warm clothes for your visit.

 Major International Airports in Japan